medic/cht-docs/content/en/apps/guides/data/users-bulk-load.md

 3. Handle any errors that may occur during importation.
 4. When done, you will have created new users, new contacts and new places, all of which are correctly associated in CouchDB with the correct UUIDs.

-## Spreadsheet Instructions
+## Workbook Instructions

-The spreadsheet interfaces with the [this API]({{< relref "apps/reference/api#get-apiv1users" >}}) which works as though passing a JSON array of users.
-Rows in the spreadsheet represent a user while columns represent properties of the user.
-Each column in the spreadsheet maps to an object property understood by the API to insert the users into the database.
-These properties can be found in [the Users API documentation]({{<relref "apps/reference/api#post-apiv1users" >}}).

-The spreadsheet contains a varying number of worksheets depending on the hierarchy in question.Users with different roles are placed in different worksheets as shown in the templates below.For example when creating users with chw and chw_supervisor roles, you will have "contact.chw","contact.chw_VLOOKUP","contact.chw_supervisor" and "contact.chw_supervisor_VLOOKUP" worksheets.These pair per role worksheets contain actual data on users and parent place data respectively.Note that you will need to create the parent place before importing the users.
+The workbook contains a varying number of spreadsheets depending on the hierarchy in question.
+Users with different roles are placed in different spreadsheets as shown in the templates below.
+For example when creating users with chw and chw_supervisor roles, you will have "contact.chw", "contact.chw_VLOOKUP", "contact.chw_supervisor" and "contact.chw_supervisor_VLOOKUP" spreadsheets.
+These pair per role spreadsheets contain actual data on users and parent place data respectively.

-You will also have another optional worksheet, "place.type_VLOOKUP", that defines the name and type of places in your hierarchy.
+There is another spreadsheet; "place.type_VLOOKUP", which is required when creating user accounts, contacts and their places.
+This spreadsheet defines the name and type of places in your hierarchy and should match those in the app_settings.json file.
+Note that you will need to create the parent place before importing the users.

-To get started, there are three different spreadsheet templates available that are compatible with the `default` configuration of the CHT, they cater for use cases that you might encounter when creating users in bulk.
+To get started, there are three different workbook templates available that are compatible with the `default` configuration of the CHT, they cater for use cases that you might encounter when creating users in bulk.
 You will notice some columns have an `:excluded` suffix.
 These are columns that are ignored by the API and allow addition of autocomplete and data validation within the spreadsheet to make it easier to work with.

 Click on any of the use cases below to make a copy of the spreadsheet for the use case in question:
 - [when you want to create user accounts only](https://docs.google.com/spreadsheets/d/1zlvF5cWnV2n1rax1bAO2hSBCIxgD0c-5tZ-yh96kwws/copy)
 - [when you want to create user accounts and their contacts](https://docs.google.com/spreadsheets/d/1y6wYqRIWiC2QZA7NaWfolP_Wf9FnSahjYHlL3iDYeJ4/copy)
 - [when you want to create user accounts, their contacts and their places](https://docs.google.com/spreadsheets/d/1yUenFP-5deQ0I9c-OYDTpbKYrkl3juv9djXoLLPoQ7Y/copy)

-We will use the second use case to create user accounts and their contacts as an example in the instructions below.
+We will use the second use case to create user accounts and their contacts in the example below.

-### Spreadsheet
+## Contact Spreadsheet Instructions

-Before using the bulk user upload feature, please familiarize yourself with the spreadsheet used to manage the users before importing it to the CHT.
+The spreadsheet interfaces with the [`POST /api/v1/users` API]({{< relref "apps/reference/api#get-apiv1users" >}}) which works as though passing a JSON array of users.
+Rows in the spreadsheet represent a user while columns represent properties of the user.
+Each column in the spreadsheet maps to an object property understood by the API to insert the users into the database.
+These properties can be found in [the Users API documentation]({{<relref "apps/reference/api#post-apiv1users" >}}).

+Contact spreadsheets are named according to the user role, for example when creating users who are chws and others who are chw_supervisors, the following contact spreadsheets are populated respectively; "contact.chw" and "contact.chw_supervisor".

-There are three sections to the spreadsheet:
+There are three sections to the contact spreadsheet:

 ![bulk user import spreadsheet with areas labeled](users-spreadsheet.png)